glasswalk3r/siebel-crash-report/README.md

 # siebel-crash-report
-Python script that search and aggregates Siebel component crashes information into a nice report.
+Python project that searchs and aggregates Siebel component crashes information into a nice report.

 ## Features